-Pleasonton had orders to “disperse and destroy the rebel force” of Stuart.
-He expected to find Stuart near Culpeper Court House, but Stuart’s command was spread across six miles from Brandy Station, a few miles north of Culpeper, to Stevensburg.
+Pleasonton expected to find Stuart near Culpeper Court House, but Stuart’s command was spread across six miles from Brandy Station, a few miles north of Culpeper, to Stevensburg.
 Stuart was in no position to defend against such a large onslaught.

-Buford advanced and surprised Confederates under Brigadier General William “Grumble” Jones, driving them back from the Rappahannock toward Brandy Station.
+Buford advanced and surprised Confederates under Brigadier-General William “Grumble” Jones, driving them back from the Rappahannock toward Brandy Station.
 The initial clash also surprised the Federals because they had not expected such strong resistance so far from Culpeper.
 Confederate troopers raced off to warn Stuart, who hurriedly concentrated his command around his headquarters at Fleetwood Hill.
-Soon reinforcements under Generals Rooney Lee (son of General Robert E. Lee) and Wade Hampton rushed into the fray.
+Soon reinforcements under Brigadier-Generals William H.F.
+“Rooney” Lee (son of Robert E. Lee) and Wade Hampton rushed into the fray.

 Buford attacked the Confederate left under Rooney Lee but was repulsed by dismounted troopers firing from behind a stone wall.
 Buford ordered several more attacks, and a vicious struggle developed.
 The Confederates desperately held their ground, knowing that if the Federals broke through to Culpeper, they would see the main army camps and discover that the Army of Northern Virginia was heading north.